danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 objects with reasonably-sized internal chunks and leave it to downstream code to decide if and when to materialize them, in whole or in part.

-## Use Entrypoints to Make Readers Discoverable
+## Use Entrypoints to make Readers discoverable

 Libraries that implement this Reader API can use [entrypoints](https://packaging.python.org/specifications/entry-points/) to